oracle-livelabs/oci/security-experience/first-experience/first-experience.md

     ![](images/database-actions.png "Database Actions")

-NOTE: You may need to log in first as ADMIN, then Click Sign Out, and log in as SECASSESSMENT user.
+**Note:** You may need to log in first as ADMIN, then Click Sign Out, and log in as SECASSESSMENT user.

 Once you are logged in as SECASSESSMENT user, click SQL under Development: